orcodeep/projects/snake/README.md

 Then simply run: 'make' or do 'gcc -o snake snake.c -lncurses' then run the executable.

-Or if you use some other compiler figure it out.

 ### Installing ncurses

 #### On Ubuntu/Debian: